"Wizkid's net worth”: Davido acquires N875m Richard Mille watch amid backlash

-Davido Spurges N875m on Richard Mille Watch Amid Viral Controversial Interview, Nigerians React
+Davido Splurges N875m on Richard Mille Watch Amid Viral Controversial Interview, Nigerians React

 - Grammy nominated Nigerian artist Davido gifted himself a Richard Mille wristwatch for his birthday